The Best Miami Neighborhoods: Edgewater vs Coconut Grove

 Edgewater high rise condos in front pf Margaret Pace Park

-Coconut Grove is a beautiful blend of old and new, with a diverse variety of housing options, including new high-rise condos, older boutique condos, single-family bungalows and modern homes, and sprawling mansions.
-The area also contains historic structures and enclaves of villas.
+Coconut Grove, in comparison, is a beautiful blend of old and new, with a diverse variety of housing options, including new, luxury high-rise and older boutique condos, single-family bungalows and modern homes, and sprawling mansions.

-Edgewater is a family-friendly area, with condo prices averaging around $421 per square foot and average residential units listing at around $730,040.
-Higher-end listings average about $10,800,000, or about $6,609 per square foot.
+Edgewater is a family-friendly area, with condo prices averaging around $347 per square foot and average residential units listing at around $846,594.

-Coconut Grove is somewhat more affluent, with an emphasis on higher-priced properties.
-Average residential listings range around $1,278,068 or about $569 per square foot, while higher-priced listings can run as high as $20,000,000 or $1,987 per square foot.
+Average residential listings range around $2,000,000 or about $950 per square foot, while higher-priced listings can run as high as $23,750,000 or about $4,080 per square foot.

 Should I Move to Edgewater or Coconut Grove?

-These two neighborhoods are distinctly different and their locations determine what you can expect from each.
-While Edgewater is a quiet out-of-the-way enclave surrounded by busy urban centers such as Downtown and Wynwood, Coconut Grove has more of a Caribbean village flavor and is further from the center of the city.
-Both neighborhoods provide plenty of access to nature, however, Coconut Grove is more about tree-lined residential streets, while Edgewater relies on Margaret Pace Park to provide a more urban outdoor experience.
+While Edgewater is a quieter enclave surrounded by busy urban centers such as Downtown and Wynwood, Coconut Grove has more of a relaxed, tropical feel and is further from the center of the city.

-More Miami Neighborhoods
+More Top Miami Neighborhood Reviews

 If you’re interested in more of our neighborhood comparisons, check out these below: